pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 each of which maps the result of an input boolean expression onto some output action.

-Operands in input expressions are values drawn from Signal K notification or switch bank paths.
+Operands in input expressions are values drawn from Signal K paths in eiter the "notification...." or "electrical.switches...." trees.

-There are three possible types of output action.

-1. Issue (if expression is true) or cancel a notification on a path in Signal K's "notifications....) tree.
-   The notification path is defined in the rule and the definition can specify any or all property values in the issued notification.

-2. Write a 1 (if expression is true) or 0 as the state value of a path in Signal K's "electrical.switches...." tree.
-   The switch path is defined in the rule.

-3. Write a JSON command specifying a switch bank update to a control channel.
+Output actions include writing values into the same Signal K trees or issuing a switch bank operating command over a specified control channel.
-   The control channel type and identity is defined globally in the plugin configuration and the output command will have properties identifying the switch bank, channel and state (derived as in (2)) to which it applies.

-Option (3) is especially useful since applications inside and outside of Signal K can listen to the control channel and take appropriate action.
+Control channel output is particularly useful since applications inside and outside of Signal K can listen to the control channel and take appropriate action.
-For example,
+For example, the
 [signalk-switchbank](https://github.com/preeve9534/signalk-switchbank)
-accepts commands on a control channel and outputs PGN 127502 Switch Bank Update messages to operate remote relays on the NMEA bus.
+plugin accepts commands on a control channel and outputs PGN 127502 Switch Bank Update messages to operate remote relays on the NMEA bus.
-In a similar way, [signalk-devantech](https://github.com/preeve9534/signalk-devantech) can be used to operate usb and ethernet connected relay modules.
+In a similar way, the [signalk-devantech](https://github.com/preeve9534/signalk-devantech) plugin can be used to operate usb and ethernet relay modules from the manufacturer Devantech.

 ## System requirements